jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add a new person and inputs details for the new person.
-2. AddressBook saves the new person's information.
+2. AvengersAssemble saves the new person's information.
-3. AddressBook confirms the addition of the new person.
+3. AvengersAssemble confirms the addition of the new person.

     Use case ends.